Santander says to base asset management arm in London

-LONDON Spain's Santander (SAN.MC) confirmed on Thursday it would base its global asset management business in London, following last month's deal to sell half the business and team up with private equity partners.
+LONDON, June 20 Spain's Santander confirmed on Thursday it would base its global asset management business in London, following last month's deal to sell half the business and team up with private equity partners.

-Britain's Chancellor George Osborne had told bankers in a speech on Wednesday evening that London had been chosen as the hub for the asset investment arm, much of which is currently based in Madrid.
+Britain's finance minister George Osborne had told bankers in a speech on Wednesday evening that London had been chosen as the hub for the asset investment arm, much of which is currently based in Madrid.

 The bank confirmed that plan, but did not have further details.